ChatBotCom/chat-widget/README.md

 ### sendMessage

-Send a message as visitor
+Send a message as visitor.

 ##### Payload